yliapis/blog/_pages/About.md

+---
+type: pages

+layout: single
+sidebar:

+header:
+  image: /heartbeat.jpg

+author_profile: true

+permalink: /about/
+---

-# About Me
+# About

-I am a data scientist.
+This is a data science blog